 Domestic Volunteer Travel

-Volunteer travelers are strongly encouraged to use CorpTrav, AAOS' official travel agent, to make their travel arrangements for AAOS business.
+Volunteer travelers must use Frosch, AAOS' official travel agent, to make their travel arrangements for AAOS business.
 In so doing, the airfare and agent fees are charged directly to AAOS but travelers retain any reward miles that may apply and have access to 24-hour travel assistance.
 In addition, AAOS receives complimentary air travel certificates in proportion to the number of tickets and/or the amount of airfare AAOS books.
 These certificates are then used for special, unbudgeted events or costly tickets.
 (No reward miles are earned when traveling on a certificate.)
 There may also be special airline discounts applied based on the volume of travel.

 AAOS will reimburse for the additional fees charged by the airlines for checked bags up to a two bag maximum.
 Overweight baggage fees will not be reimbursed.
 Flight changes will be reimbursed up to $200 per round trip.
 Travel or flight insurance will not be reimbursed.

 Use of a private airplane is strongly discouraged due to liability issues as the Academy’s insurance will not cover the volunteer traveling aboard a private airplane on AAOS business.